Great Places to Eat in Colonial Williamsburg

 Since hubby has to eat gluten-free and I am a vegetarian, we tend to gravitate toward buffets for the widest variety of food choices we’ll both enjoy.
 Plus, you have the option to eat yourself into a food coma if you so desire.
 So, win-win.

-At $75 per person, the Williamsburg Lodge brunch price was steep, but there was A LOT of food, and the price included tax and gratuity.
+The Williamsburg Lodge brunch price was steep, but there was A LOT of food, and the price included tax and gratuity.

 Some of the historic taverns also offered meals, but most were more expensive than the brunch we chose.
 I’d say the only negative was that the brunch was served in an enormous ballroom, which meant a lot of people, so it got pretty noisy.